Towards an Understanding of Large Language Models in Software Engineering Tasks: LLMs in Software Engineering Tasks

 \subsection{Code Generation}

 \textbf{Definition:} Code generation, also known as program synthesis, is the process of automatically generating source code based on user requirements and specified constraints~\citep{N53}.
 In most cases, it involves transforming text into code.
+When applying LLM for code generation, LLM will automatically generate code based on the requirements provided by the user.
+It should be noted that code completion, code refactoring, and code augmentation also fall under the category of code generation tasks.

-The history of code generation can be traced back to using theorem proving to construct user-provided specifications and extract corresponding logical programs.
-Code generation typically involves two steps: first, parsing the user's requirements and constraints and converting them into an intermediate representation, such as an abstract syntax tree (AST)~\citep{N157} or intermediate representation (IR)~\citep{N158}; then, generating the target code based on this intermediate representation.
+Traditional code generation typically involves two steps: first, parsing the user's requirements and constraints and converting them into an intermediate representation, such as an abstract syntax tree (AST)~\citep{N157} or intermediate representation (IR)~\citep{N158}; then, generating the target code based on this intermediate representation.
 The first step is requirement understanding, which involves transforming natural language into a formal, computer-understandable representation; the second step is code synthesis, which involves generating code based on this representation~\citep{N24}.

-\textbf{Example:} Fig.~\ref{fig:codegen} is an example of using LLM for code generation with GPT-3.5~\citep{N165}.
-Users input requirements into LLM in natural language, and LLM automatically generates code based on their needs.
-In this example, we use ChatGPT to generate a \textit{Quicksort}~\citep{N142} code implemented by Python.

 Code generation heavily relies on search and inference, systematically searching and reasoning to find code that satisfies the given requirements within the entire code space~\citep{W33}.
 LLMs has demonstrated impressive capabilities in text generation tasks, attracting significant research efforts to evaluate and improve the performance of LLM in code generation tasks~\citep{N37}.